 You’re not the only one who finds it difficult to get rid of stuff.
 This minimalist method should help you across the threshold of discarding possessions so that each additional sorting process in the future is that much easier.

-Pick at least one thing you love from among your possessions which you know you can live without.
+So here’s one possible first step on your way to becoming minimalist: Pick at least one thing you love from among your possessions which you know you can live without.
 Don’t throw it away, but rather give it away or sell it.
 While this first experience may prove difficult, it underlines that while we love to possess many things, we only need very few things to make our lives truly happy.
 And in the future, it will be easier to separate the things you simply want from those you actually need.

 2. The KonMari Method: Keep Only What Brings You Joy